HemantBK/MLShield/README.md

 This project builds on ideas from the following work:

-- **StepShield** -- Warner et al. "StepShield: Cascaded Anomaly Detection for Agentic AI Trajectories" ([arXiv:2601.22136](https://arxiv.org/abs/2601.22136)).
+- **StepShield** -- Felicia et al. "StepShield: When, Not Whether to Intervene on Rogue Agents" ([arXiv:2601.22136](https://arxiv.org/abs/2601.22136)).
 MLShield adapts StepShield's HybridGuard cascaded architecture and Early Intervention Rate metric from code-agent trajectories to ML infrastructure event sequences.

-- **Warr et al. 2025** -- "Detecting Model Weight Theft via Inference Output Verification" ([arXiv:2511.02620](https://arxiv.org/abs/2511.02620)).
+- **Warr et al. 2025** -- Rinberg, Karvonen, Hoover, Reuter & Warr.
+"Verifying LLM Inference to Detect Model Weight Exfiltration" ([arXiv:2511.02620](https://arxiv.org/abs/2511.02620)).
 MLShield complements inference-output verification by covering non-inference exfiltration channels: insider threats, side channels, and compromised infrastructure.

 - **ShadowRay** -- A real-world attack campaign targeting Ray clusters in ML infrastructure, used as the basis for one of MLShield's benchmark attack scenarios.